ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 1.5.1 ***
+- NEW: Implemented the concept of thread references, this mechanism ensures that a dynamic thread's memory is not freed while some other thread still owns a pointer to the thread.
+Static threads are not affected by the new mechanism.
+Two new APIs have been added: chThdAddRef() and chThdRelease().
+- NEW: Not more than one thread can be waiting in chThdWait(), this capability was already present in beta versions before 0.8.0 but removed because at the time there was not the references mechanism in place.

 *** 1.5.0 ***
 - FIX: Fixed missing dependencies check for CH_USE_DYNAMIC (bug 2942757) (backported in 1.4.1).